allegheny-college-cmpsc-404-spring-2024/course-materials/README.md

 Students serving the Tester role develop and implement testing protocols for ensuring that developed code meets the needs of the original client request.
 This role includes, but is not limited to:

 * Guiding the requirements-gathering process
+* Developing and maintaining a testing protocol
 * Developing appropriate testing via best-suited methods (user stories, black box testing, unit testing, et al.)
 * Conducting complete and thorough testing according to developed testing protocol
 * Facilitating communication between the Writers and Developers

 ###### Developer

-Students in the Developer role are responsible for implementing solutions to either bugs or feature requests documented by the team-chosen project’s community.
-These students should implement and follow best practices for software engineering developed in `CMPSC203`.
+Students in the Developer role are responsible for implementing solutions to either bugs or feature requests documented by the team during requirements-gathering.
 This role includes, but is not limited to:

 * Developing code to solve an issue or implement a feature
 * Conducting initial, shallow testing of developed code